 The Project site is located in a region of the Imperial Valley, southeast of the Salton Sea, characterized mostly by agriculture and geothermal power production, with more recent additions of utility scale solar power plants.
-The area surrounding the plant site is primarily agricultural land.
+The area surrounding the Project site is primarily agricultural land.
 The Imperial Valley is the southwest part of the Colorado Desert that merges northwestward into the Coachella Valley near the northern shore of the Salton Sea.

-The PGF will be located on approximately 63 acres (plant site) of a 160-acre parcel (APN 020-100-038) (Township 11 South, Range 13 East, Section 27, SE 1/4) within Imperial County, California.
-The plant site is located north of the existing Elmore Power Plant.
+The PGF will be located on approximately 63 acres (plant site) of a 160-acre parcel (APN 020-100-007) (Township 11 South, Range 13 East, Section 23, NE 1/4) within Imperial County, California.
+The plant site is located west of the existing Hudson Ranch Power 1 Plant.

-The Project site is bounded by Sinclair Road to the south, Cox Road to the west, and Garst Road to the east.
-The town of Niland is approximately 6 miles northeast of the plant site, and the town of Calipatria is approximately 6 miles southeast of the plant site.
-The Sonny Bono Wildlife Refuge Headquarters is approximately 1 mile west of the PGF.
-The Alamo River is approximately 1 mile east of the plant site, and the New River is approximately 6 miles southwest of the plant site.
+The Project site is bounded by McDonald Road to the north, Davis Road to the east, and Schrimpf Road to the south.
+The town of Niland is approximately 4 miles northeast of the plant site, and the town of Calipatria is approximately 7 miles southeast of the plant site.
+The Red Hill Marina County Park is approximately 1.6 miles east of the PGF.
+The Sonny Bono Wildlife Refuge Headquarters is approximately 2 miles northeast of the PGF.
+The Alamo River is approximately 0.7 mile southwest of the plant site, and the New River is approximately 5 miles southwest of the plant site.

 Sensitive receptors are defined as groups of individuals that may be more susceptible to health risks due to chemical exposure.
 Schools, both public and private, day care facilities, convalescent homes, and hospitals are of particular concern.
 Although residences and worker receptors are not technically defined as "sensitive receptors" by OEHHA, they were conservatively analyzed as sensitive receptors in this analysis due to the lack of sensitive receptors near the facility, The nearby receptors of these types are included in Appendix 5.9A.
-The Project site is situated in Imperial County census tract 010102.1010, which has a population value of zero individuals per the 2020 census update (USCB 2022).
+The Project site is situated in Imperial County census tract 010102.1005, which has a population value of two individual housing units per the 2020 census update (USCB 2022).
 Appendix 5.9A delineates data on the population by census tract within a 6-mile radius of the Project site, as well as a comprehensive list of sensitive receptors analyzed in the HRA.